What They Don't Tell You About Neurodivergence

 Emotional language.

-The expectation that insight automatically creates change.
+The expectation that insight automatically leads to change.

 Why I Think It Matters

-What does engagement actually look like?
+What does engagement really look like?

-What does connection actually look like?
+What does connection really look like?

-What does progress actually look like?
+What does progress really look like?

-Questions For Reflection
+Questions for Reflection

 Final Reflection